steemit/smt-whitepaper/smt-manual/manual.md

 ]
 ```

 Some things to note:

-- We disable the soft cap by setting `soft_cap_percent` to `STEEM_100_PERCENT = 10000`
+- We disable the soft cap by setting `soft_cap_percent` to `STEEM_100_PERCENT = 10000`.
-- `post_soft_cap_unit` must be empty when the soft cap is disabled
+- `post_soft_cap_unit` must be empty when the soft cap is disabled.
-- The unit ratio does not change so `min_unit_ratio` / `max_unit_ratio` must be set accordingly
+- The unit ratio does not change so `min_unit_ratio` / `max_unit_ratio` must be set accordingly.
-- We disable the hidden caps by using a zero nonce and setting `lower_bound == upper_bound`
+- We disable the hidden caps by using a zero nonce and setting `lower_bound == upper_bound`.
-- We still need to reveal the caps with `smt_cap_reveal_operation`
+- We still need to reveal the caps with `smt_cap_reveal_operation`.
-- The hard cap specified is the largest hard cap that does not result in created tokens exceeding `STEEM_MAX_SHARE_SUPPLY`
+- The hard cap specified is the largest hard cap that does not result in created tokens exceeding `STEEM_MAX_SHARE_SUPPLY`.

 #### BETA

 The BETA token is created with the following rules:

-- For every 5 STEEM contributed, 3 STEEM go to founder account Fred
+- For every 5 STEEM contributed, 3 STEEM go to founder account Fred.
-- For every 5 STEEM contributed, 2 STEEM go to founder account George
+- For every 5 STEEM contributed, 2 STEEM go to founder account George.
-- 10% of the initial token supply goes to founder account George
+- 10% of the initial token supply goes to founder account George.
-- 20% of the initial token supply goes to founder acconut Henry
+- 20% of the initial token supply goes to founder acconut Henry.
-- 70% of the initial token supply is divided among contributors according to their contribution
+- 70% of the initial token supply is divided among contributors according to their contribution.
-- Each STEEM unit is 0.005 STEEM
+- Each STEEM unit is 0.005 STEEM.
-- Each token unit is 0.0010 BETA
+- Each token unit is 0.0010 BETA.
-- The minimum raised is 5 million STEEM units, or 25,000 STEEM
+- The minimum raised is 5 million STEEM units, or 25,000 STEEM.
-- The maximum raised is 30 million STEEM units, or 150,000 STEEM
+- The maximum raised is 30 million STEEM units, or 150,000 STEEM.
 - Each contributor receives 7-14 BETA per STEEM contributed, depending on total contributions.
 - George receives 1-2 BETA per STEEM contributed, depending on total contributions.
 - Harry receives 2-4 BETA per STEEM contributed, depending on total contributions.
-- If the maximum of 30 million STEEM units are raised, then `min_unit_ratio = 50` applies
+- If the maximum of 30 million STEEM units are raised, then `min_unit_ratio = 50` applies.
-- The maximum number of token units is `min_unit_ratio` times 30 million, or 1.5 billion token units
+- The maximum number of token units is `min_unit_ratio` times 30 million, or 1.5 billion token units.
 - Since each token unit is 0.0010 BETA, at most 1.5 million BETA tokens will be generated.
-- If 75,000 STEEM or less is contributed, the contributors, George and Harry will receive the maximum of 14, 2, and 4 BETA per STEEM contributed (respectively).
+- If 75,000 STEEM or less is contributed, the contributors George and Harry will receive the maximum of 14, 2, and 4 BETA per STEEM contributed (respectively).
 - If more than 75,000 STEEM is contributed, the contributors, George and Harry will receive BETA in a 70% / 10% / 20% ratio, such that the total is fixed at 1.5 million BETA.
 - As a consequence of the hard cap, the contributors, George and Harry will receive at least 7, 1, and 2 BETA per STEEM contributed (respectively).